-Welcome to Michigan Disability Rights Coalition's Communities of Power Website!
+Welcome to Michigan Disability Rights Coalition's Website!

 MDRC Office Closed

 The MDRC office in East Lansing is closed until further notice in an effort to manage the spread of the Coronavirus, (COVID 19).
 The office closure will be evaluated on a regular basis.
 Please see our statement about Corona Virus.

 Michigan Disability Rights Coalition's Assistive Technology Program can help you try out different kinds of Assistive Technology (AT) device(s) so that you can think about what might work best for your needs.
 Our 'AT Demos' are currently available by phone or video call (we can provide an iPad & internet to use during video demo’s when needed).
 Devices will be shipped to you along with a prepaid return label.
 If you are wondering which device(s) is best for you to expand your independence and freedom, fill out the request today!
 Please note: our Michigan Assistive Technology Program (MATP) services are free—we are a federally funded program.

 Prioritize People with Disabilities for the Covid Vaccine!

 MDRC's Director, Theresa Metzmaker, has written Governor Whitmer to raise the priority level of our community for the Covid Vaccine.
 Our community has the same risks and needs that higher priority groups, and we need to access the vaccine now.

 Michigan Disability Rights Coalition is requesting an immediate upgrade in vaccine priority status, from 1C to 1B, for all Michiganders with disabilities, aged 16-64 and their support staff and family members who live with or provide personal care to them.